 - All staff are an integral part of the student safeguarding process

-- Safeguarding students is an appropriate responsibility for all staff and the School Committee
+- Safeguarding students is an appropriate responsibility for all staff

 - All staff in the school are aware of the possibility that a student is at risk of suffering harm, and know how to report concerns or suspicion

 - All staff are given appropriate safeguarding training

 At Stowmarket High School we take our safeguarding responsibilities very seriously.
 Please refer to the school child protection and safeguarding policy shown below to understand how we keep children and young people safe.